Welcome to today's edition of the Rush 24-7 podcast.

 Well, that's a serious charge.

-Uh you are claiming that there are leftist groups in Egypt that are aligned with President Obama.
+You are claiming that there are leftist groups in Egypt that are aligned with President Obama.

-He purposely got out there and tried to own this mob, but there's all all kinds of people are on the bandwagon praising this thing.
+He purposely got out there and tried to own this mob, but there's all kinds of people are on the bandwagon praising this thing.

-We have um we have several on our side.
+We have several on our side.

-This is McCain thinks this is fabulous.
+McCain thinks this is fabulous.

 This is wonderful what's going on.